alan-turing-institute/comparative-gsa/README.md

 The goal is to, for the first time, systematically characterise differences in GSA results based on the choice of using the simulators or emulators under various conditions.

+The project is part of the [CVD-Net research programme](www.cvd-net.com), run in collaboration between The Alan Turing Institute, Imperial College London, University of Sheffield and University of Nottingham.

 ## Installation

 From source: